Sunday, 28 December 2025

 He was glad to help.

-And gave both his knowledge
+And gave his knowledge

-And his plants with a smile.
+And his cuttings with a grin.

 In the winter we made